couchbase/query/docs/n1ql-select.md

 ![](diagram/function-name.png)

 Function names are case-insensitive.
-See Appendix for the list and definition of the supported functions.
+See Appendices for the supported functions.

 ### Subquery